Adedoyinmaryam/alx-low_level_programming/0x01-variables_if_else_while/README.md

 8. A  program that prints all possible combinations of single-digit numbers.
 9. a program that prints all possible combinations of single-digit numbers.
 100. a program that prints all possible different combinations of two digits.
+101. a program that prints all possible different combinations of three digits.